patriziotufarolo/BluetoothProximitySensor/Documentation.md

 `T0:23:respawn:/sbin/getty -L ttyAMA0 115200 vt100` in `/etc/inittab`.

 Then we have to setup the serial module customizing our preferences, keeping in mind of its default values.
-I did it programmatically with Python but one can use a simple serial terminal.
+I did it programmatically with Python but a simple serial terminal can be used too.
 ```
 import serial
 btserial = serial.Serial("/dev/ttyAMA0", baudrate=9600)